The Pink Jungle: Production

 The film was based on the novel Snake Water published in 1965.
 It was the second novel from Allan Williams.
-Reviewing it the New York Times said Williams "is a highly endowed practicioner in the art of make believe."
+Reviewing it the New York Times said Williams "is a highly endowed practicioner[sic] in the art of make believe."

 In January 1966 Universal bought the film rights and head of production Edward Muhl assigned Harry Keller to produce.

 In June 1967 Universal announced James Garner would star in the film, which was now produced by Stan Marguilies.
 Delbert Mann was assigned to direct the film, then known as The Jolly Pink Jungle.

 Filming began 17 July 1967.
 The film was shot near Pyramid Lake, close to Reno.

 Reception

 The Los Angeles Times called it an "uninspired comedy."